cyberbarbie/100DaysOfHacking/log-entries/log.md

 ### Day 6 January 9, 2023

 What a great start to the week!
 I started the Jr pentester path on TryHackMe and reviewed concepts I've already learned as a front end developer such as the basic components that typically make up a web page and how HTTP works.
-I also spent today talking to a cool new friend at a coffeeshop about her transition into pentesting and she gave such encouraging feedback!!
+I also performed a directory/file enumeration using Gobuster, an enumeration tool written in Golang. also spent today talking to a cool new friend at a coffeeshop about her transition into pentesting and she gave such encouraging feedback!!
 Then later at night I chugged through the practical ethical hacking course where I set up Kali Linux and halfway finished the Linux section.

 ### Day 7 January 10, 2023